LiquidityGate/lqg-ai/documents/articles/2024_02_20-Understanding_Metamorpho-Part002.md

 This approach allows lenders to opt in and out of certain markets providing them with a level of flexibility unattainable from multi-asset lending pools.
 Importantly, it can scale to any number of vaults, markets, and risk profiles catering to any risk profile imaginable.

-This is the end of part two of the Understanding MetaMorpho series.
+This is the end of part two of the Understanding MetaLQG series.
 Next week, we will release Part Three: Aggregating then Amplifying Liquidity For Lenders.